-Global climate models vary widely in their projections of 21st century global warming as a result of spread not only in radiative forcing and feedbacks, but also in ocean heat uptake.
+Global climate models vary widely in their projections of 21st century surface warming as a result of spread not only in radiative forcing and feedbacks, but also in ocean heat uptake.
 In particular, the degree of near-future warming is mediated by the Atlantic Meridional Overturning Circulation (AMOC).
-My postdoctoral research will use idealized model experiments to quantify and mechanistically investigate the role of AMOC for Arctic and global warming.
-This research will enable more accurate projections of near-future warming by elucidating the ocean's role in mediating this warming and its uncertainty in model projections.
+My postdoctoral research has used idealized model experiments to show that model uncertainty in AMOC projections can reproduce 20% of the total uncertainty in global warming and 45% of the uncertainty in Arctic warming by controlling ocean heat uptake and climate feedbacks.
+This research indicates that uncertainty in warming projections may be substantially reduced by constraining projections of the AMOC.

 The Arctic has warmed four times faster than the global average in recent decades.
 This polar-amplified warming has important impacts on local ecosystems and global climate.
 Yet there is still debate over the drivers of polar amplification, and future warming uncertainty is larger for the polar regions than for any other region on Earth.
 As a window into the mechanisms of polar amplification, my PhD work explores its hemispheric and seasonal asymmetries: why does Arctic warming outpace Antarctic warming, why does the Arctic warm more in winter than in summer, and what are the causes and implications of seasonal changes in poleward heat transport?
 I use climate models of varying complexity and observations to identify fundamental mechanisms of polar climate change and its asymmetries.